MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

 Using concurrency and parallelism involves executing multiple tasks or processes either simultaneously or in an overlapping manner to make efficient use of computing resources.
 These techniques increase the overall throughput and the number of tasks that a workload can process.
 When you run tasks concurrently or in parallel, it reduces the runtime of the application and decreases latency and increases response times.
 Concurrency and parallelism enable efficient utilization of computing resources, such as CPU cores or distributed systems.
 Concurrency and parallelism effectively distribute the workload among the computing resources.

 **Use parallelism.** Parallelism is the ability of a system to simultaneously trigger multiple tasks or processes on multiple computing resources.
 Parallelism divides a workload into smaller tasks that are run in parallel.
-You can achieve parallelism by using techniques like multiprocessing, in which multiple processes run in parallel, or by using distributed computing, in which tasks are distributed across multiple machines.
+You can achieve parallelism by using techniques like multiprocessing or distributed computing.
 Distribute tasks across multicore processors to optimize workload management.
 Optimize code to take advantage of the CPU architecture, threading models, and multicore processors.
 When you run code in parallel, performance improves because the workload is distributed across multiple cores.

 **Use concurrency.** Concurrency is the ability of a system to run multiple tasks or processes.
 Concurrency enables different parts of a program to make progress independently, which can improve overall performance.
 You can implement concurrency by using techniques like multithreading, in which multiple threads run concurrently within a single process.
 You can also use asynchronous programming, in which tasks are triggered concurrently.

-- *Asynchronous programming*: Asynchronous programming is an approach that's used to trigger tasks without blocking the main thread.
+- *Asynchronous programming*: Asynchronous programming is an approach to trigger tasks without blocking the main thread.
 Asynchronous programming enables a program to trigger tasks while waiting for long-running operations to finish.
 With asynchronous programming, the program can initiate multiple tasks and wait for them to complete asynchronously.
 The program doesn't have to wait for each task to finish before moving on to the next one.

   There are many asynchronous programming techniques and patterns, depending on the programming language and platform.
 One common approach is to use asynchronous keywords and constructs, such as `async` and `await`, in languages like C#.
 With these keywords, you can define asynchronous methods.
 For HTTP traffic, consider using the [Asynchronous Request-Reply pattern](/azure/architecture/patterns/async-request-reply).

     Many frameworks and libraries provide built-in support for asynchronous programming.
 For example, in the .NET platform, you can implement asynchronous operations by using patterns like [Task-Based Asynchronous pattern](/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap) and [Event-Based Asynchronous pattern](/dotnet/standard/asynchronous-programming-patterns/event-based-asynchronous-pattern-eap).
 The specific implementation of asynchronous programming varies depending on the programming language, platform, and requirements of the application.

-- *Queues*: A queue is a storage buffer that's located between a requesting component, or the producer, and the processing component, or the consumer, of the workload.
+- *Queues*: A queue is a storage buffer located between a requesting component (producer) and the processing component (consumer) of the workload.
 There can be multiple consumers for a single queue.
 As the tasks increase, you should scale the consumers to meet the demand.
 The producer places tasks in a queue.
 The queue stores the tasks until a consumer has capacity.
 A queue is often the best way to hand off work to a processing service that experiences peaks in demand.
 For more information, see [Queue-Based Load Leveling pattern](/azure/architecture/patterns/queue-based-load-leveling) and [Storage queues and Service Bus queues](/azure/service-bus-messaging/service-bus-azure-and-service-bus-queues-compared-contrasted).

 #### Use connection pooling